Network resilience: Tipping points in ecological networks

-A crucial different situation arises when the ecosystem response curve is `folded' backward, forming multiple stable states for a specific range of parameters \cite{scheffer2001catastrophic, vasilakopoulos2015resilience}, with the parameter describing an external condition rather than an interactive part of the system, or the change in such condition being very slow relative to the rates of change in the system.
-Vasilakopoulos et al. \cite{vasilakopoulos2015resilience} provide empirical evidence for the occurrence of a fold bifurcation in an exploited fish population, as shown in Fig. \ref{FoldedBack_Cod}.
-In such a case, the ecosystem has two alternative stable states, separated by an unstable equilibrium that marks the border between the `basin of attraction' of the states, showing as the green dashed line in Fig. \ref{FourTypesShifts}D.

-When conditions or the control parameter changes gradually, the abrupt shift of states occurs at the critical point.
-In such a case, the ``upper'' and ``lower'' states need not be mutually exclusive, and they could coexist in a specific range of conditions.
-The two critical points -- (1) the ecosystem shifts from ``upper'' to ``lower'' states, and (2) the ecosystem shifts from ``lower'' to ``upper'' states -- are different.
-If the ecosystem is in a ``lower'' state, it is difficult to return to the ``upper'' state.
-However, the shift can also happen before the critical point, depending on the strength of disturbance and the size of the basin, which together define the resilience of a system \cite{holling1973resilience}.
-If the disturbance is large enough, the state of an ecosystem may go over the border of the attraction basins and enter another basin even when it did not yet reach the critical point.
-When the basin is tiny, that is, the system resilience is low, small perturbation could be enough to displace the ball far enough to push it over the hill, resulting in a shift to the alternative stable state.
-As shown in Fig. \ref{AbruptShiftbeforeThreshold}, since the size of the basin in which the system's state lies are low near the critical point, the abrupt shift in states may happen even before the critical point $F_2$ under a large enough perturbation.
-Note that, although we use the terms `stable states' and `equilibria', ecosystems are never stable in the sense that they do not change, and there are always slow trends and fluctuations.
-Therefore, Scheffer et al. \cite{scheffer2003catastrophic} suggest that the words `regimes' and `attractors' are more appropriate to show the dynamics.
-Since the terms ``multiple stable states'' and ``alternative stable states'' have been extensively used in literature, we also will use these terms while keeping in mind that they refer to a kind of relative dynamic balance rather than stable state excluding dynamics.
+Many ecosystems are exposed to internal and external perturbations.
+Perturbations can be gradual changes in climate, nutrient or toxic chemical loading, habitat fragmentation or biotic exploitation and even precipitating events such as hurricanes and earthquakes \cite{scheffer2001catastrophic}.
+The responses of ecosystems to perturbations are nontrivial.
+1) For the same perturbation, different ecosystems show different types of responses, which is consistent with our expectation; 2) the same ecosystem responds differently to different perturbations and may even differ in its response to a repetition of the same perturbation due to the existence of multiple stable states; and3) abrupt shifts can occur not only at the tipping point but also before the tipping point, depending on the strength of the disturbance and the size of the basin, which together define the resilience of a system \cite{holling1973resilience}.
+If the disturbance is large enough, then the state of an ecosystem may cross the border of the attraction basins and enter another basin even when it has not yet reached the critical point.
+When the basin is tiny, that is, when the system's resilience is low, a small perturbation could be sufficient to displace the ball enough to push it over the hill, resulting in a shift to the alternative stable state.
+As shown in Fig. \ref{AbruptShiftbeforeThreshold}, since the size of the basin in which the system's state lies is low near the critical point, an abrupt shift in state may occur even before the critical point $F_2$ under a sufficiently large perturbation.